 There are also multiple voices to choose from to customize Siri further.
 There are five American voices to choose from, and they are identified by numbers, not genders, to provide better inclusion.
 Apple also offers voices in Australian, British, Indian, Irish, and South African.

 Other than the suggestions that occur across your device, you can also create custom actions called Shortcuts.
 As of iOS 13, Shortcuts are built into the system, allowing even casual users to create quick interactions with their phones.
 Siri Intelligence and the voice assistant both play a part in this.

 Further customization can take place within Apple apps or inside the voice assistant itself.
 You can tell Siri which of your contacts are family members, how to spell and pronounce certain names or words, and set a nickname that it will use for you in conversation.

 Try asking, "Siri, what's my update?"
 This provides a personalized readout of the weather, upcoming calendar events, and even plays a short news podcast that can be configured between NPR, Fox, and Apple News.

 Privacy and Security

-As with everything Apple does, Siri and its systems were built with privacy and security in mind.
-Apple uses the secure element to store encrypted personal data on the device, and only complex actions or questions are sent to servers to be parsed using a random identifier.
-This identifier and all personalization and data can be deleted and reset at any time from settings.
+As with everything Apple does, the company built Siri and its systems with privacy and security in mind.
+The Secure Element found in Apple Silicon stores encrypted personal data on the device.
+It only sends complex actions or questions to servers for parsing using a random identifier.

-Shortcuts are the evolution of Workflow, an app on iOS that took advantage of available APIs to allow users to create on-device automation, which was later purchased by Apple.
+Shortcuts is the next stage of Workflow, a third-party iOS app that used available APIs to allow users to create on-device automation.
+Apple purchased Workflow to lay the groundwork for Shortcuts.

-When held in landscape mode, Translate will display the conversation in both languages on either side, so each person can easily see what is being translated.
+When held in landscape mode, Translate displays the conversation in both languages on either side of the screen, so each person can see translations easily.